ph1ps/swift-async-algorithms/Evolution/NNNN-retry-backoff.md

   }
 }
 ```
-(For demonstration purposes only, a network server is used as remote system)
+(For demonstration purposes only, a network server is used as the remote system.)

 ## Effect on API resilience

-This proposal introduces purely additive API with no impact on existing functionality or API resilience.
+This proposal introduces a purely additive API with no impact on existing functionality or API resilience.

 ## Future directions

 The jitter variants introduced by this proposal support custom `RandomNumberGenerator` by **copying** it in order to perform the necessary mutations.
-This is not optimal and does not match the standard libraries signatures of e.g. `shuffle()` or `randomElement()` which take an **`inout`** random number generator.
+This is not optimal and does not match the standard library's signatures of e.g. `shuffle()` or `randomElement()` which take an **`inout`** random number generator.
-Due to the composability of backoff algorithms proposed, this is not possible to adopt in current Swift.
+Due to the composability of backoff algorithms proposed here, this is not possible to adopt in current Swift.
-If Swift at one point gains the capability to "store" `inout` variables the jitter variants should try to adopt this by introducing new `inout` overloads and deprecating the copying overloads.
+If Swift gains the capability to "store" `inout` variables, the jitter variants should adopt this by adding new `inout` overloads and deprecating the copying overloads.

 ## Alternatives considered